Arcadia Cruise Ship, P&O Cruises

 Would we cruise with P & O again?
 Yes but as only as a last minute booker.
 We have done our duty to P & O helping to supsidise the late bookers.
 We will now be joining the increasing numbers doing the same.
 It is not that the basic price is poor value, it is an excellent deal.
 But why should we be the mugs paying for others.

 29 readers found this review helpful.
 Did you?
 Yes

 Traveller RatingsWrite a review

-- The ship has many excellent points, take time and find what suits you best.
-The Orchid bar is great for a pre dinner drink - by gosling
+" The ship has many excellent points, take time and find what suits you best.
+The Orchid bar is great for a pre dinner drink "

 Do you own Arcadia Cruise Ship?